Synthetic Control Inference for Staggered Adoption: Conclusion

 We apply the staggered synthetic control method to study how corporate board gender policies affect long term labor outcomes related to gender equality.
 By exploiting variation in the staggered announcement of board gender policies across European countries, we can estimate the dynamic treatment effect on gender and labor outcomes.

-Our paper sheds light on the extend to which the board gender policies enhance gender equality in the labor market.
-We find some evidence that the policies lead to a decrease in part-time employment, and an increase in full-time employment for female employees.
-This effect is limited to female in professional occupations.
-This may suggest the higher female representation at the board level motivates other professional female employees, and this higher likelihood of breaking the glass ceiling deter them from choosing part-time employment.
-We do not find effects on the extensive margin, including labor participation and employment.
+Our paper sheds light on the extent to which the board gender policies enhance gender equality in the labor market.
+We find some evidence that these policies lead to an increase in the percentage of female professionals.
+This may suggest the higher female representation at the board level motivates other female employees to reach for the glass ceiling.

 While prior paper examining board gender policies focus on the short term firm level impact, we provide evidence on the long term societal impact, which is the main objective of these policies.
 This is feasible partly because of our proposed methodology using staggered synthetic control.
 Using staggered synthetic control has various advantages over existing methods to study this research question with aggregated country-level data and staggered adoption of policies.
 In particular, we mitigate concerns about the violation of parallel trend assumption in small sample setting, and we use all important units in forming the synthetic control, including treated units.